Links for Palaeobotanists

 F. A. Bazzaz, Department of Organismic and Evolutionary Biology, Harvard University, Cambridge, MA: Plant biology in the future.
 PNAS, May 8, 2001, vol. 98, no. 10; p.5441-5445.

 !
-Alice Bergfeld (she is the English editor), Rolf Bergmann, University of Hamburg, and Peter v.
+Alice Bergfeld (the English editor), Rolf Bergmann, University of Hamburg, and Peter v.
 Sengbusch, University of Bielefeld and Institut für Allgemeine Botanik, University of Hamburg: BOTANY Online - The Internet Hypertextbook.
-Botany online is based on the textbook 'Botanik' by Peter von Sengbusch (Mc Graw Hill Book Company, 1989).
-The original text has been supplemented by hundreds of coloured illustrations and photos by animated molecular models, short animations of movements and flower diagrams.
-The text is interconnected by numerous links and nearly each new topic or subtopic starts with a short summary and ends with a bibliography.
-Now both, the International and the German Edition are available for download.
-Excellent!
+Botany online is based on the textbook "Botanik" by Peter von Sengbusch (Mc Graw Hill Book Company, 1989).
+Still available via Internet Archive Wayback Machine.

 The Museum of Paleontology (UCMP), California at Berkeley: Introduction to the Plantae, and Introduction to the Pteridopsida: the ferns.
 See also: Introduction to the Cycads.